svecosystem/formsnap/sites/docs/content/index.md

 	import { Steps, Callout } from "$lib/components"
 </script>

-Formsnap takes the already incredible [sveltekit-superforms](https://github.com/ciscoheat/sveltekit-superforms) (winner of [Svelte Hack 2023](https://hack.sveltesociety.dev/winners) for best library), made by the brilliant [Andreas Söderlund](https://github.com/ciscoheat) and adds a component layer of abstraction to make it even simpler to use while also providing more accessible forms by default.
+Formsnap takes the already incredible [sveltekit-superforms](https://github.com/ciscoheat/sveltekit-superforms) (winner of [Svelte Hack 2023](https://hack.sveltesociety.dev/winners) for best library), made by the brilliant [Andreas Söderlund](https://github.com/ciscoheat) and wraps it with components that make it simpler to use while making your forms accessible by default.

-By design, [Superforms](https://superforms.rocks) is a very low-level library that gives you the tools to build and customize the behavior of your forms to your liking.
-Unfortunately, this also comes at the cost of writing some boilerplate code to get a form up and running.
+By design, [Superforms](https://superforms.rocks) is a lower-level library that gives you the tools to build and customize the behavior of your forms to your liking.
+Unfortunately, this comes at the cost of writing some boilerplate code to get a form up and running.
 Since most applications are form heavy, this can become quite tedious, time consuming, and error prone.

-Formsnap aims to solve this by providing you with a set of components that _automagically_ handle a lot of the boilerplate, while still giving you the ability to customize the behavior of your forms.
-Additionally, your forms will be accessible by default.
-You don't even have to think about it.
+Formsnap aims to improve this experience by providing you with a set of components that handle a bit of the boilerplate, while still giving you flexibility with the behavior of your forms.
+Your forms will also be more accessible by default.
 Everyone wins!

 To better demonstrate the value-add, let's look at what it takes to build an accessible signup form that has custom client-side validation using _only_ Superforms, and compare it to the same when you combine it with Formsnap.

 ## Initializing a Superform

-Since the following steps are the same whether you're just using Superforms, or combining it with Formsnap, we'll use this same initialization code for both examples.
+The following steps are the same whether you're just using Superforms, or combining it with Formsnap, so we'll use this same initialization code for both examples.

-If you aren't already familiar with Superforms, it's highly recommended that you check out the [documentation](https://superforms.rocks) before continuing.
-It's a fantastic library that you'll need to understand the basics of in order to get the most out of this project.
+If you aren't already familiar with Superforms, it's **_highly_** recommended that you check out the [documentation](https://superforms.rocks) before continuing.
+It's a fantastic library that you'll need to understand to get the most out of this project.

 <Steps>

-### Define a Zod schema
+### Define a schema

+Superforms requires us to define a schema to represent our form.
+They have adapters for a few popular schema libraries, but we'll be using [Zod](https://zod.dev) for this example.
+However, you could use any of the other supported libraries, or even write your own adapter.

-Superforms requires us to define a [Zod](https://zod.dev) schema that describes the shape of our form.
-This schema is then used to validate the form data on the client (optional) and server, along with some other useful things.
+This schema is used to validate the form data on the client (optional) and server, as well as provide a bit of type safety to our form data.

 ```ts title="src/routes/sign-up/schema.ts"
 import { z } from "zod";